 These are just a few of the activities.
 I haven’t even begun to describe the vocation.

-We are wives, helping our husbands.
-Sometimes this means we listen to them and help them work things out.
-Sometimes this means that when our husbands are up on a ladder pouring boiling water through gutters, we’re below, boiling great pots of it, delivering it to them, and in between chipping ice off the ground with a pickax.
+We are wives, helping our husbands get to heaven.
+Sometimes this means we talk to them and help them work things out.
+Other times it’s better not to answer.
+Sometimes it means that when our husbands are up on a ladder pouring boiling water through gutters, we’re below, boiling great pots of it, delivering it to them, and in between chipping ice off the ground with a pickax.

 We are mothers – which means that for an epoch of our lives we’re carrying and delivering babies.
 This entails a lot of sleep, a lot of food, and a lot of episodic crying.